 The Craigellachie Hotel is located further north, and sets a more traditional tone.
 The large country hotel is a favourite of Kate Moss and other celebrities.
 The hotel houses a popular local pub, the Copper Dog, and the world-famous Quaich whisky bar.
 The hotel is perfectly suited for the Speyside Cooperage, and the Glenfiddich and Glen Grant distilleries.

 At the top of The Trail, in Forres, the Knockomie is a well-preserved inn.
 The hotel retains many original features, and the ground floor restaurant and whisky bar are popular with the local community.
 The hotel is perfectly situated for the Glen Moray, Dallas Dhu, and Benromach distilleries.

 Staying a little longer

-If you’re taking a little longer to enjoy the Malt Whisky Trail, you may want to consider hiring one of Moray Speyside’s fantastic self-catering venues, or a local Bead & Breakfast.
+If you’re taking a little longer to enjoy The Malt Whisky Trail, you may want to consider hiring one of Moray Speyside’s fantastic self-catering venues, or a local Bed & Breakfast.